UMM-CSci-4553-S25/knapsack-Josie-El/README.md

   - `UniformXo` for crossover.
 - We also need to choose simple values like population size and max number of generations.
   - We'll use 1,000 for both values here, but those are quite arbitrary choices.
+- What do we need to record and/or collect as each generation proceeds?
+  - In this example we'll print out the best individual in each generation, and save the best individual from across the entire run.

 We also need a specific instance of the problem that we want to try to solve, and might need to create a file with the appropriate representation of that problem instance.